mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >> To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.

 To whom [do] you want to speak – to [a] sad man, or not to [a] sad man?
 If you speak about your hard practice to a man who is not sad, he doesn’t understand.
-You go to human society and talk about your practice to some [people] who are not interested in [it] – well, nobody understands your practice, saying, “You are crazy.”
+[If] you go to human society and talk about your practice to some [people] who are not interested in [it] – well, nobody understands your practice, saying, “You are crazy.”
 Have you experienced this? *[some laughter]*

 Then if you explain your practice to the people who are called ‘sad man’, who practice [and know] how terrible, how awful sesshin is – well, people cry with you, “Yes, I understand you.”
 So that’s why Engo says, “To whom would you speak of it?
 If you speak of it to sad people, you will sadden them to death.” *[laughter]* Because you can cry pretty easily, and shake hands.